-- 5. Antennas Mounted on Structures, Roofs, Walls, and Existing Towers The placement of wireless telecommunication antennas on roofs, walls, and existing towers may be approved by the Marshall County Plan Commission, provided the antennas meet the requirements of these regulations, after submittal of: - a. a final site and building plan as specified by Article 6-210.E, General Wireless Communications Facility Performance Standards of this Ordinance, and; - b. a report prepared by a qualified and licensed professional engineer indicating the existing structure or tower's suitability to accept the antenna, and the proposed method of affixing the antenna to the structure. - 6.
-Temporary Wireless Communications Facilities Any facility designed for temporary use (as defined by this ordinance) is subject to the following: - a.
-Use of a temporary facility is allowed only if the owner has received a temporary use permit from the Marshall County Plan Commission. - b.
-Temporary wireless facilities are permitted for use of no longer than ninety (90) days for use while constructing permanent facilities, and no longer than fourteen (14) days for use during a special event. - c.
+5. Antennas Mounted on Structures, Roofs, Walls, and Existing Towers

+The placement of wireless telecommunication antennas on roofs, walls, and existing towers may be approved by the Marshall County Plan Commission, provided the antennas meet the requirements of these regulations, after submittal of:

+- a.
+Final site and building plan as specified by Article 6-210.E, General Wireless CommunicationsFacility Performance Standards of this Ordinance, and; - b.
+A report prepared by a qualified and licensed professional engineer indicating the existing structure or tower's suitability to accept the antenna, and the proposed method of affixing the antenna to the structure. - 6.
+Temporary Wireless Communications Facilities

+Any facility designed for temporary use (as defined by this ordinance) is subject to the following:

+- a.
+Use of a temporary facility is allowed only if the owner has received a temporary use permit from the Marshall County Plan Commission. - Temporary wireless facilities are permitted for use of no longer than ninety (90) days for use while constructing permanent facilities, and no longer than fourteen (14) days for use during a special event. - c.
 The maximum height of a temporary wireless facility is one hundred (100) feet from grade. - d.
 Temporary facilities are subject to all applicable portions of these regulations, excluding Article 6-210.E(1), Co-Location Requirements and Article 6-210.E(2), Tower and Antenna Design Requirements of this Ordinance. - 7.
-Interference with Public Safety Telecommunications No new or existing telecommunications service shall interfere with public safety telecommunications.
-All applications for new service shall be accompanied by an intermodulation study, which provides a technical evaluation of existing and proposed transmissions and indicates all potential interference problems.
+Interference with Public Safety Telecommunications problems.
 Before the introduction of new service or changes in existing service, telecommunication providers shall notify the Plan Commission at least ten (10) calendar days in advance of such changes to allow time to monitor interference levels during the testing process.